-Below you’ll find 19 bullet examples from 6 different resumes, contributed by different career experts.
+Below you’ll find 22 bullet examples from seven different resumes, contributed by various resume writers and other career experts.

 Some have more numbers and metrics than others, but they all focus on talking about what the person actually did and accomplished in their previous work.

 - Successfully reduced worker’s compensation injuries from 20 to 2 in a one-year period through the introduction of a comprehensive employee incentive program.